 "T'owd Man Magazine" pridely takes it's name from the T'owd Man stone carving located in St. Marys Church, Wirksworth which is believed to be the oldest representation of a miner anywhere in the world, potentially being up to 800 years old.
 Kept safe (from the hands of Bonsall) in Wirksworth since 1863, he is also known to some as “the old man of Wirksworth” and has rooted himself firmly in the towns history as the “unofficial” symbol of Wirksworth.

 T’owd Man Magazine is published bi-monthly and helps Wirksworth businesses, local events and sports clubs reach the residents of Wirksworth.
-To date we have been able to successfully print and delivery over 31,000 copies of the magazine around the town with more than 130 business, trades and local services choosing to advertise and help bring T'owd Man to life.
+To date we have been able to successfully print and delivery over 36,500 copies of the magazine around the town with more than 150 business, trades, local services, sports teams and individuals choosing to advertise and help bring T'owd Man to life.

 Like most businesses, we closed our doors from Mid-March until June due to the coronavirus.
 This shows as we were unable to publish the May & July issue, so issue #011 came 2 months later than planned.
 Fully back on track we welcome new, old and continued support from business in and around Wirksworth & Middleton.

 T’owd Man is a representation of a local lead miner and in some ways he symbolises the importance of and need for a vibrant local economy.
 It is fitting therefore that he gives his name to this new and exciting publication which in part aims to promote local business and commerce.
 A thriving market town creates jobs and serves the needs of its residents.